microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/userinsightsroot.md

 ---
 title: "userInsightsRoot resource type"
-description: "A container for entities that represent summaries of daily and monthly user activities on apps registered in our Microsoft Entra External ID for customers tenant."
+description: "Represents a container for entities that represent summaries of daily and monthly user activities on apps registered in your tenant configured for Microsoft Entra External ID for customers."
 author: "srutto"
 ms.localizationpriority: medium
 ms.prod: "identity-and-access-reports"